aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-png/_index.md

 Before we begin, there are a few prerequisites you need to have in place:

 1. Java Development Environment: Ensure you have Java installed on your system.
-You can download and install Java from the official website: [Java Downloads](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download and install Java from the website: [Java Downloads](https://www.oracle.com/java/technologies/javase-downloads.html).

 2. Aspose.HTML for Java: You must have the Aspose.HTML for Java library.
 You can download it from [Aspose.HTML for Java](https://releases.aspose.com/html/java/).